602-884-1801 | Arizona Association for Foster and Adoptive Parents info@azafap.org

 Arizona Tax Credit

-Your donation of up to $1,000 for a couple filing jointly or $500 for a single tax filer may qualify for the Arizona Foster Care Qualifying Organization Tax Credit.
+Your donation of up to $1,173 for a couple filing jointly or $587 for a single tax filer can qualify for the Arizona Foster Care Qualifying Organization (QFCO) Tax Credit!
+QFCO #10008

 FOSTER, KINSHIP AND ADOPTIVE PARENT SUPPORTS

 The caregiver journey is so fulfilling, but it can require specific supports to help keep you and your family healthy.
 Parent Mentor Partners are available to team with you!
-Our Caring for Caregivers project provides counseling for those who do not have insurance coverage.
+In addition, 3 online chats offered weekly connect you with other caregivers in a friendly environment.

-We are pleased to expand our Children’s Basic Needs program to the Prescott, Flagstaff, Show Low and Yuma areas this year.
-Family Support Services are available online and watch for Family Connection events in 2023!
+We are pleased to expand our Children’s Basic Needs program to the Prescott, Flagstaff, Show Low and Yuma areas!
+Family Support Services are available online for all foster, kinship and adoptive caregivers throughout the state!

 WE'RE IN THIS TOGETHER.